devopsysadmin/ansible-bundle/README.md

 # Configuration

-By now, ansible-bundle expects to find a `[bundle]` section into ansible.cfg file with this configuration:
+ansible-bundle expects to find a `[bundle]` section into ansible.cfg file with this configuration:

 - `SCM_PREFIX` (mandatory): URL where the roles (or libraries) are located.
 For